AccardoNull/Visualization-of-Data/README.md

 A three-phase interactive visualization built with D3.js to display and explore data about programming languages, their paradigms, creators, and influences.
 The dataset is provided in JSON format and includes both a smaller and a larger file with structured information about various programming languages.
 - Render each programming language from the JSON file along with its first paradigm.
-No interactivity is required.
 - Enhance the display to show up to three paradigms per language.
 Implement an on-click event to display the language's creator and year of creation.
 - On hover, highlight the language by bolding its name and giving it a yellow background.
 - Shift all influenced languages slightly to the right.